k1mk8/CoverDetectionHub/README.md

 - possible co-operation with [ZAIKS](https://zaiks.org.pl/) to form a new dataset and deploy the solution
 - performing more experiments, similar to "Injected Abracadabra" or others found in the literature
 - augmentations are a very interesting field of experiments

+The logo has been designed using DALL-E model.